ibexa/documentation-developer/docs/api/public_php_api_managing_users.md

     $this->segmentationService->assignUserToSegment($user, $segment);
     ```

-    ### Creating segments
+    ### Creating Segments

-    Each segment must be assigned to a segment group.
+    Each Segment must be assigned to a Segment Group.

-    To create a segment group, use `SegmentationService::createSegmentGroup()`
+    To create a Segment Group, use `SegmentationService::createSegmentGroup()`
     and provide it with a SegmentGroupCreateStruct:

     ``` php